The Museum will be closed Sunday, May 31 for a private event and will reopen Tuesday, June 2.

 The evening’s feature film will be the documentary Sounds & Pressure: Toronto.
 At the height of the golden age of reggae, some of Jamaica’s brightest stars left their homeland behind to shine their light in an unlikely hub of Caribbean creativity — Toronto.
 Sounds & Pressure: Reggae in a Foreign Land is a captivating series that chronicles the musical and geographical journeys of Nana McLean, Johnny Osbourne, and duo Roy Panton and Yvonne Harrison.
 Through rare archives, electrifying needle drops and lively interviews with the artists themselves, directors Graeme Mathieson and Chris Flanagan take you from Kingston to Toronto’s Kensington Market to see and hear how reggae made roots in Canada against all odds.

-This film screening will be followed by a reception Chai & Chat — a space for the audience to connect with each other.
+This film screening will be followed by a Chai and Chat reception — a space for the audience to connect with each other.

 About the Filmmakers